obook/I-like-Chopin/README.md

 Soundfont used : https://musical-artifacts.com/artifacts/4161

-Thanks to [cyri11e](https://github.com/cyri11e)  for the tests on MacOS
+Thank you to [cyri11e](https://github.com/cyri11e) for carrying out the program tests on MacOS and for his great patience.